Brainchip-Inc/akida_examples/doc/installation.rst

 ============

 .. important::
-    MetaTF 2.16 was the last release supporting Tensorflow 2.15.0 (Keras 2) and python 3.9.
+    MetaTF 2.16 was the last release supporting TensorFlow 2.15.0 (Keras 2) and Python 3.9.

-    Starting with MetaTF 2.17, releases will support `TF-Keras <https://github.com/keras-team/tf-keras>`__ 2.19 (Tensorflow 2.19) and python 3.10 to
+    Starting with MetaTF 2.17, releases will support `TF-Keras <https://github.com/keras-team/tf-keras>`__ 2.19 (TensorFlow 2.19) and Python 3.10 to
     3.12.